 Mean score of companies in the Real Estate Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Armstrong World Industries reported total carbon emissions of approximately 284,000,000 kg CO2e, comprising 198,000,000 kg CO2e from Scope 1 and about 86,000,000 kg CO2e from Scope 2.
-The company has set ambitious climate commitments, aiming for a 30% reduction in absolute Scope 1 and 2 greenhouse gas emissions by 2030, using 2019 as the baseline year.
-This target aligns with the Science Based Targets initiative (SBTi) and is designed to support a well-below 2°C climate scenario.
-Additionally, Armstrong World Industries is committed to sourcing 100% of its electricity needs from renewable sources by 2030, a significant step towards reducing its carbon footprint.
-The company also aims to reduce its absolute Scope 3 emissions by 27.5% by 2030, which includes emissions from purchased goods and services, upstream and downstream transportation, and waste generated in operations.
-Overall, Armstrong World Industries is actively working towards substantial emissions reductions and enhancing its sustainability practices in the building products sector, with a clear focus on renewable energy and comprehensive emissions management.
+In 2024, Armstrong World Industries reported total carbon emissions of approximately 2,020,000 kg CO2e for Scope 1, 83,000,000 kg CO2e for Scope 2 (market-based), and a significant 1,495,000,000 kg CO2e for Scope 3 emissions.
+This reflects their ongoing commitment to transparency in emissions reporting across all scopes.
+Armstrong has set ambitious climate targets, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 30% by 2030, using 2019 as the baseline year.
+This commitment aligns with the Science Based Targets initiative (SBTi) and is designed to support a well-below 2°C scenario.
+Additionally, the company plans to source 100% of its electricity from renewable sources by 2030, further enhancing its sustainability profile.
+In 2023, Armstrong's emissions were approximately 198,000,000 kg CO2e for Scope 1 and 86,000,000 kg CO2e for Scope 2 (market-based), indicating a slight increase in emissions compared to previous years.
+The company has also committed to reducing Scope 3 emissions by 27.5% by 2030, which encompasses emissions from purchased goods and services, upstream and downstream transportation, and waste generated in operations.
+Overall, Armstrong World Industries is actively working towards significant emissions reductions and renewable energy sourcing, demonstrating a strong commitment to addressing climate change and enhancing sustainability within the building products sector.

 Access structured emissions data, company-specific emission factors, and source documents